 Eberhard Voit, PhD, EHDSC Co-Director, Systems Biology

 The EHDSC aims to expand and foster a data, analytic, and collaborative ecosystem for exposome-related research.
-The team has a strong body complementary expertise in mathematical modeling and systems biology, allowing personalized work with each investigator to assist in developing the best approach for their specific work.
+The team has a strong body complementary expertise in statistical approaches in environmental health research, data management, and systems biology, allowing personalized work with each investigator to assist in developing the best approach for their specific work.

 Biostatistics and Bioinformatics